top of page

 Its stability comes from:

-• controlled interaction with external markets
+• a stable relationship with external markets

 • balanced internal economic activity